3D modeling the Matterhorn mountain with drones

 Pix4D worked with senseFly, Drone Adventures and Mapbox to create this unique model.

-Flying the mountain
+Flying drones in the alps

 Once the climbers reached the summit, they launched the drones into the air from 4,478 metres above ground.
-Following a pre-planned course, the drones fly autonomously down the mountain, snapping pictures as they went.
+Following a pre-planned course, the drones flew autonomously down the mountain, snapping pictures as they went.
 They were caught by the team on the lower slopes of the Matterhorn, and the hard-working drones were relaunched to take still more pictures.

 After a total flight time of 5 hours and 40 minutes, and a total of 2,188 images captured, the mountain was captured.